SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 1. [Configure Essential Local Development Tools](https://developers.sap.com/group.scp-local-tools.html)

-2. If you haven't done so already (see the "Download and Installation" instructions in the repository's [main README](../README.md), clone your fork of this this repository
+2. If you haven't done so already (see the "Download and Installation" instructions in the repository's [main README](../README.md)), clone *your fork* of this this repository, like this:
     ```
     $ git clone https://github.com/OWNER/REPOSITORY
     ```